carnisman/blockchain-developer-bootcamp-final-project/README.md

 ## Use example 1

 Tutor and student agreed on 10 classes for a total cost of 10ETH.
 The tutor executes the contract and the student accept.
 The 10ETH from the student are stored on the contract wallet.
 When the student attend to a class and mark his attendance, allows the tutor to withdraw a quantity proportional to the amount of lessons attendend.
-The tutor can withdrawn the available ETH, or wait to give more lessons and withdraw the accumulated amount later.
+The tutor can withdraw the available ETH, or wait to give more lessons and withdraw the accumulated amount later.

 ## Use example 2

 Tutor and student agreed on 1 class for a total cost of 10ETH.
 The tutor executes the contract and the student accept.
 The 10ETH from the student are stored on the contract wallet.
-Before having the class the student regret his decision and decide to withdraw the stored ETH, cancelling the class.
-He gets the full staked value minus fees
+Before having the class the student regrets his decision and decide to withdraw the stored ETH, cancelling the class.
+He gets the full stored value minus fees

 ## Use example 3